AIG PRESIDENT’S REPORT 2016-2017

-AIG has active branches in five states holding conferences, workshops and social events for members.
-Access videos of technical presentations are being made available online.
+AIG has active branches now in five states holding conferences, workshops and social events for members.
+Access videos of technical presentations are being made available online (AIG Website).

 Geoscience education remains a strong focus of AIG activities, principally through the AIG Bursary Program but also including support for TESEP and ESWA.

 Education Foundation awarded 16 Bursaries in 2016 for a total of $32,600.